apieum/eventize/README.rst

 -----------------------------------------------------------

 Note:
-  If can't set attributes (when setattr fails for on_get) to Attribute value -> Handler try to subtype value.
+  If can't set attributes (when setattr fails for on_get) to Attribute value

+  -> Handler try to subtype value.

-  If value can't be subtyped (for non overridable type like None, Booleans...) -> Handler returns value as is This means you can't call on_get, on_set, or on_del on instance.
+  If value can't be subtyped (for non overridable type like None, Booleans...)

+  -> Handler returns value as is.

+  This means you can't call on_get, on_set, or on_del on instance.

-  Yet, you can do this at class level, with handler conditional methods:
+  Yet, you can do this at class level, with handler conditional method 'when'
-    - 'when',
-    - 'called_with'

   For more information about Expect and how it functions have a look at inxpect package: https://pypi.python.org/pypi/inxpect